Human Resources Excellence in Research

 We collected most of the external assessors’ comments and produced a second HRS4R Action Plan (2018 – 2021).

 Currently we are working on the renewal of the HRS4R award with the assessment and design of the new project plan for 2022 – 2024.
-For this purpose, among other actions, we have reviewed the second HRS4R Action plan achievements and prepared a third HRS4R Action Plan (2022 – 2024).
+For this purpose, among other actions, we have reviewed the second HRS4R Action Plan achievements and prepared a third HRS4R Action Plan (2022 – 2024), approved by the CREI’s Governing Board on June 30, 2022 .